turingschool/front-end-curriculum/lessons/module-2/test-driven-development-with-webpack.md

 - `Assertion Library` A package of assertion functionality.
 Usually distinct from a `Testing Framework`
 - `Testing Framework` A library that determines how tests are organized and executed
 - `Red Green Refactor` The process of writing a failing test, making it pass, then refactoring the tests and/or implementation with confidence
-- `Four Phase Test` A test that is organized into the phases [Setup, Execution, Assertion, Teardown]
+- `Test Phases` A test that is organized into the phases [Setup, Execution, Assertion, Teardown*]

 ## Review: What is TDD?